temporalio/documentation/docs/cadence-to-temporal.md

   - All payloads (Workflow input, Activity input, etc...) sent to Temporal now have headers and data fields.
   - Standard [gRPC health service](https://github.com/grpc/grpc/blob/master/doc/health-checking.md) is used for health checks.
   - Standard Protobuf types are used for [time](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf#timestamp) and [duration](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf#google.protobuf.Duration).
+  - The persistence layer uses Protobuf blobs for much of the data stored in both MySQL and Cassandra.
+Cadence used Thrift blobs for in MySQL data.

 2. **Entities names are different**: